How we handle your data and your rights – information according to Articles 13, 14 and 21 of the General Data Protection Regulation (GDPR)

 - Google Inc.

-In addition, we pass on your personal data to our subsidiaries, who also process personal data under their own responsibility (so-called "controllers", cf. Article 4 No. 7 GDPR).
+In addition, we pass on your personal data to our group companies, who also process personal data under their own responsibility (so-called "controllers", cf. Art.
+4 No. 7 GDPR).

 6. Transfer of personal data to third countries

-In cases described in Section II "Processing of personal data", we transfer your personal data to countries outside the European Economic Area (EEA) to the following recipients in third countries:
+In cases described in Parts II. to V., we transfer your personal data to countries outside the European Economic Area (EEA) to the following recipients in third countries:

-- Subsidiaries in Russia, Switzerland, Tunisia, Israel, USA and Canada
+- Group companies in United Kingdom of Great Britain and Northern Ireland, Russia, Switzerland, Tunisia, Israel, Ukraine, USA and Canada

-With regard to all recipients, we have implemented suitable guarantees (municipal data protection clauses in accordance with Art.
+With regard to all recipients, we have implemented suitable guarantees (standard data protection clauses in accordance with Art.
 46 para.
-2 DSGVO) to guarantee the security of your personal data.
+2 GDPR) to guarantee the security of your personal data.
 You may request a copy of these appropriate warranties.
-For this purpose, please contact the bodies designated in Section I, points 1 and 2.
+For this purpose, please contact the bodies designated in Part I, clauses 1 and 2.

 7. Storage of data